 In the scientific literature, the overwhelming majority of articles (if not all…?) recommend not petting, meaning that petting fearful dogs inadvertently reinforces the anxious behaviour.

-Still, in the dog training community, many professional dog trainers do recommend petting, and it has been argued that “petting doesn’t reinforce fear, it reduces it”.
+Still, in the dog training community, many professional dog trainers do recommend petting an anxious animal, and it has been argued that “petting doesn’t reinforce fear, it reduces it”.

 So which is it?
 Could both sides have a point?

 Does petting reinforce fear?

 Well, the process of reinforcement occurs during operant learning.
 In positive reinforcement learning, animals learn that certain behaviours have desired outcomes, as they result in getting access to something the animal wants.

 The animal performs a behaviour, receives reinforcement, and repeats the behaviour in order to get some more goodies.

 So, what about emotions and reinforcement, then?

 I sometimes hear people say “emotions can’t be reinforced – only behaviours can be reinforced”.
 That sweeping statement suggests that emotions have nothing to do with the process of reinforcement.

 I think emotions have everything to do with reinforcement.